PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

 #### General Arguments:
 * `-id` (*Optional*): Will be used as id for the resulting state of the simulation run.
 If none is specified, a random id will be used.
-* `-output` (*Mandatory*): Destination for saving the results.
+* `-output` (*Mandatory*): Destination folder for saving the results.
 * `-input`: Source for loading the snapshot-, config-, and experiments-file, if no other information about their location is provided.
 If snapshot-, config-, and experiments-file are specified with the specific options (see below), this option is *optional*.
 For this option, the application matches the files by file extension, i.e. `.snapshot` for the snapshot-file, `.config` for the config file, and `.experiments` for the experiments-file.
-Each extension must appear at at max once in the source folder, or else the application cannot identify the file to be used.
+Each extension must appear at max once in the input folder, or else the application cannot identify the file to be used.

 #### Specific Arguments:
 These options take precedence over the `-input` option.
-E.g. if both the `-input` and the `-snapshot` options are specified, the application loads the snapshot from location specified by the latter.
+E.g. if both the `-input` and the `-snapshot` options are specified, the application loads the snapshot from the location specified by the latter.
 Also these options have no preconditions on the file extensions.
 * `-snapshot`: Location of the snapshot-file.
 * `-experiments`: Location of the experiments-file.